 Rarely, a breathing tube through the nose or mouth will be needed to help your child breathe.

 Croup is most often mild, but it can still be dangerous.
-It usually goes away in 3 to 7 days.
+It most often goes away in 3 to 7 days.

 The tissue that covers the trachea (windpipe) is called the epiglottis.
 If the epiglottis becomes infected, the entire windpipe can swell shut.
-This is a life-threatening disease.
+This is a life-threatening condition.

 If an airway blockage is not treated promptly, the child can have severe trouble breathing or breathing may stop completely.

-Most croup can be safely managed at home with telephone support from your health care provider.
+Most croup can be safely managed at home with telephone support from your provider.
 Call your provider if your child is not responding to home treatment or is acting more irritable.